 - (i) The capital reserve arises upon elimination of the registered capital balance of Tencent Computer upon formation of the Group. - (ii) In accordance with the Companies Laws of the PRC and the stipulated provisions of the articles of association of subsidiaries with limited liabilities in the PRC, appropriation of net profits (after offsetting accumulated losses from prior years) should be made by these companies to their respective Statutory Surplus Reserve Funds and the Discretionary Reserve Funds before distributions are made to the owners.
 The percentage of appropriation to Statutory Surplus Reserve Fund is 10%.
 The amount to be transferred to the Discretionary Reserve Fund is determined by the equity owners of these companies.
-When the balance of the Statutory Surplus Reserve Fund reaches 50% of the registered capital, such transfer needs not to be made.
-Both the Statutory Surplus Reserve Fund and Discretionary Reserves Fund can be capitalised as capital of an enterprise, provided that the remaining Statutory Surplus Reserve Fund shall not be less than 25% of the registered capital.
+When the balance of the Statutory Surplus Reserve Fund and Discretionary Reserves Fund can be capitalised as capital of an enterprise, provided that the remaining Statutory Surplus Reserve Fund shall not be less than 25% of the registered capital.